dimsemenov/Magnific-Popup/website/documentation.md

 <code class="def">false</code>

 If set to `true` popup is aligned to top instead of to center. (basically all this option does is adds `mfp-align-top` CSS class to popup which removes styles that align popup to center).

+### index

+<code class="def">null</code>

+Used for gallery.
+Defines starting index.
+If popup is initialised from DOM element, this option will be ignored.

 ### fixedContentPos